 Step 1.4.7: Post-fire Safe Shutdown

 1.4.7-A Question: For a finding associated with emergency lighting, do operators have adequate alternate lighting (such as flashlights) to perform any necessary time critical/recovery actions?
 O Yes – Screen to Green, no further analysis required.
-O No – Continue to .
+O No – Continue to next question.

 1.4.7-B Question: Would the impact of the fire finding be limited to equipment which is not required for the credited safe shutdown success path?
 O Yes – Screen to Green, no further analysis required.
 O No – Continue to next question.